 Atomic bombing exhibition opens at U.N. headquarters as NPT is under review

-An exhibition on the atomic bombings of Hiroshima and Nagasaki has opened at United Nations headquarters in New York, coinciding with the review conference of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
-The exhibit, organized by Japan, highlights the humanitarian impact of nuclear weapons and underscores calls for global disarmament.
-It features survivor accounts, artifacts, and photographs from the 1945 bombings.
-The timing emphasizes renewed international focus on nuclear non-proliferation efforts.
+An exhibition on the atomic bombings of Hiroshima and Nagasaki has opened at United Nations headquarters in New York.
+The display coincides with the ongoing review of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+The exhibition aims to highlight the humanitarian consequences of nuclear weapons and promote global disarmament efforts.

 Opening excerpt (first ~120 words) tap to expand